 NOTE: To maximize efficiency, it's ideal to have enough stations for all matches to be played at a given time.
 This makes Swiss great for online tournaments as well as offline events with enough stations.

-Once the event is created, go to the Bracket Setup admin, set the pool type to Swiss, and adjust the following:
+Once the event is created, go to the Bracket Setup page in your Tournament Settings, set the pool type to Swiss, and adjust the following:

 Number of Rounds